-1.62 – Staff is required to help get camp ready on the Saturday prior to the campers arriving at Camp Kahuna.
-They are also required to help clean camp on the last day.
+1.62 – Staff is required to help get camp ready on the Saturday before the campers arriving at Camp Kahuna.
+They are also needed to help clean camp on the last day.
 Paychecks will not be issued until the camp is cleaned and inspected by Andy.
 You will forfeit $50 if you do not help set up camp on Saturday.

 1.63 – You are not guaranteed a job just because you have been involved in Kids 4 Kids previously.
-We want staff that inspire campers, enjoy being at camp and that are hard workers.
+We want staff that inspires campers enjoys being at camp, and that are hard workers.

 1.64 – VOLUNTEERS: If you are not presently on staff, but have been a staff member in the past, and wish to visit camp please: 1) contact Scott Graham, Connor Parkin or Joe McNamara before you arrive 2) you must wear a volunteer shirt 3) you will be given a specific job/duty.

 We love seeing you, but having individuals the campers do not know presents a safety risk, and unscheduled visits could disrupt the dynamics of camp.

 Before camp starts, parents will be informed by Scott Graham that if their child displays any signs of sickness or if they have been around family members who have been sick, they must stay at home.